USS Monssen DD-798 aground in Holgate after the March 1962 Noreaster

 The USS Monssen was being towed while the March 1962 Nor’easter ravaged Long Beach Island.
 She broke loose from her tow and ended up hard aground in Holgate.

 This photo was shot by my father, Phil Mendla.
 He chartered a small plane to overfly the island after the March 1962 Storm.
 The island had suffered severe damage and homeowners could not get back onto the island.
 The only way to verify if his property and that of other relatives still existed was by flying over.
+He also took aerial photos of the aftermath of the March 1962 Nor’easter in North Beach Haven.

 The project to refloat the Monssen required a massive six week effort.